deinsandbox/meli/README.md

 npm run dev
 ```

-By default, server project was configured to make the API connection to `http://localhost:3030` and the localization currency to `es-AR`, but you can change it in `.env.local` file.
+The server project is configured by default to make the API connection to `http://localhost:3030` and use the `es-AR` localization currency.
+However, you can modify these settings by editing the `.env.local` file.